 Apply a bucket of water after planting.

-Most fruit trees benefit from being supported at the time of planting, but maiden trees on very vigorous "standard" or "seedling" rootstocks do not necessarily need supporting.
+Most fruit trees need to be supported with a cane or stake at the time of planting, but maiden trees on very vigorous "standard" or "seedling" rootstocks do not necessarily need supporting.

 After planting, make sure you apply a mulch around the base of the tree, it is one of the best things you can do to help the tree get established, as it keeps weeds away and helps retain moisture.

 If you have rabbits or other rodents or deer in the vicinity you must protect your new trees immediately.
 These animals will strip the bark from young fruit trees and the trees will then die.
-The best protection in mosts situations is chicken wire, as it allows air flow around the tree.
-The forestry-type spiral or tube guards can be used on a temporary basis but they create an unhealthy microclimate around the graft union in the longer term.
+The best protection is a wire mesh around the stem of each tree, as this stops animal attacks but allows air flow around the tree.
+Forestry-type spiral or tube guards can be used on a temporary basis, however they create an unhealthy microclimate around the graft union of the tree, and provide a shelter for insects, so we do not recommend them as a long-term protection.

 During the first spring and summer after planting pay particular attention to watering your fruit trees.